Automattic/wp-calypso/client/lib/analytics/docs/page-views.md

 Analytics: Page Views
 =====================

-Page views should be used to record all page views (when the main content body completely changes).
-This will automatically record the page view to both Google Analytics and Tracks.
+Page views should be recorded every time the main content body completely changes.
+This includes both when the browser is refreshed and any time the URL is updated via the browser history API.

-The preferred tool to record page views is the **`PageViewTracker`** component which is aware of the selected site and, if the current URL contains a site fragment, it will delay the page view recording until the selected site is set or updated.
+These tools will automatically record page views to both Google Analytics and Tracks.
+The preferred one is the **`PageViewTracker`** component which is aware of the selected site and, if the current URL contains a site fragment, it will delay the page view recording until the selected site is set or updated.

 ## Usage